abetan16/open_egohands/egovision/docs/source/_developers/developers.rst

 Git repo
 --------

-Please feel free to get a copy of the source code from the `BitBucket <https://bitbucket.org/alejandro_betancourt/egohands>`_, but rememeber to cite our work!
+Please feel free to get a copy of the source code from the `BitBucket <https://bitbucket.org/alejandro_betancourt/open_egohands/>`_, but rememeber to cite our work :cite:`Betancourt2015a`:cite:`Betancourt2015b`:cite:`Betancourt2015`:cite:`Betancourt2014a` !